iterative/mlem.ai/content/docs/api-reference/save.md

 systems (eg: `S3`).
 The function returns and saves the object as a [MLEM Object](/doc/user-guide/basic-concepts#mlem-objects).

+We often need to apply some preprocessing before and after the model is applied, for that we have `preprocess` and `postprocess` arguments.
+You can think of them like about running `postprocess(model(preprocess(x)))`.
+See examples below.

 ## Parameters

 - **`obj`** (required) - Object to dump